JLGAfrica/Python_Projects/Samples/README.md

 - In general, the further you travel, the more you pay
 - Drivers work eight-hour shifts, so there are morning and afternoon shifts for them
 - Each vehicle has its own schedule to follow
+- There are 32 morning shift vehicles and 38 afternoon shift vehicles
 ### Creating a somewhat realistic sample information
 - Vehicles cannot record passengers boarding and leaving without the passengers themselves.
 First, I created a set of possible passenger objects located at random stops at random times.
 There are also NoonPassenger, AfternoonPassenger, and EveningPassenger kinds of passengers.
 Here is the code for a MorningPassenger object:
 ```python